Jermaine0Forbes/PHP-Reference/logs.md

 - how to do facebook authentication
 - how to upload a file with a progress bar
 - how to create an ajax search result bar
+- how to insert,update,and delete records with PDO

 ## 1/23/19
 - create faker data generator